AlperSrgn/VideoDownloader/README.md

 # Notes

 - The application requires internet access to download the standalone yt-dlp binary when it is not already available.
-- yt-dlp is updated through its **nightly** channel to receive fixes for website-side changes more quickly.
+- `yt-dlp` is updated through its **nightly** channel to receive fixes for website-side changes more quickly.
-- The application does not currently support login, so age-restricted and members-only videos cannot be downloaded.
+- The application does not currently support login, so restricted content may not be downloadable.
-- Download and format support ultimately depends on the current capabilities of yt-dlp and the target website.
-- The installer already includes FFmpeg, so end users do not need to install FFmpeg separately.